graphql/graphiql/DEVELOPMENT.md

 - `yarn test graphiql` will run all tests for graphiql.
 You can also run tests from a workspace, but most tooling is at the root.
 - `yarn test -- --watch` will run vitest in watch mode
-- `yarn e2e` at the root will run the end-to-end suite
+- `yarn e2e` at the root will run the end-to-end suite from the `packages/graphiql-e2e` workspace
 - `yarn start-monaco` will launch `webpack` dev server for the `monaco` editor example with GitHub API from the root.
 This is the fastest way to test changes to `graphql-language-service-interface`, parser, etc.